-The TOE is an electronic travel document representing a contact based/contactless smart card, based on the requirements and recommendations of the International Civil Aviation Organization [ICAO-TR]; so, it claims strict conformance to the following Protection Profile:
+The TOE is an electronic travel document representing a contact based/contactless smart card, based on the requirements and recommendations of the International Civil Aviation Organization [ICAO-TR]; so, it claims strict conformance to the following Protection Profiles:

-BSI-CC-PP-0055-2009 [BSI-55], which defines the security objectives and requirements for the contactless chip of machine readable travel documents (MRTD) based on the requirements and recommendations of the International Civil Aviation Organization (ICAO).
-It addresses the advanced security methods Basic Access Control in the document [ICAO-9303].
+- BSI-CC-PP-0056-V2-2012 [BSI-56], which defines the security objectives and requirements for the contact based/contactless smart card of machine readable travel documents based on the requirements and recommendations of the International Civil Aviation Organization [ICAO-TR].
+It addresses the advanced security methods Password Authenticated Connection Establishment, Extended Access Control, and Chip Authentication similar to the Active Authentication in [ICAO-9303]; - BSI-CC-PP-0068-V2-2011 [BSI-68], which refers to contact based/contactless smart card with software application used for implementing electronic travel documents, such as electronic passports and similar.